shubie/trading/docs/design-document.md

    - separate deployments for application and database
    - Established clear service boundaries

+## **Future Improvements**
-Given time constraints and the requirements, this is a foundation architecture with proper separation of concerns between the application and database components.
+Given the limited time constraints and requirements, this is my approach and act as a foundation architecture with proper separation of concerns between the application and database components.

-While this is fine for a start, to scale in production I will consider the following improvements: multiple replicas for high availability, resource limits and requests, horizontal pod autoscaling, network policies for enhanced security and secrets for sensitive configuration
+While this is fine for a start, to scale in production, I will consider the following improvements: multiple replicas for high availability, resource limits and requests, horizontal pod autoscaling, network policies for enhanced security and secrets for sensitive configuration

+Furthermore, I will add support for Prometheus metrics and Grafana dashboards.
+Switch to eevt driven architecture using Kafka  and Kafka streaming for ingestion to support high-throughput data pipelines.